 Each story in the Montauk was expressed as a horizontal entity by a continuous terra cotta sillcourse that established a constant one-story rhythm to the top.
 This, in and of itself, would have been sufficient, albeit probably very static.
 In an attempt to overcome this potential monotony, Root detailed the window heads in the 5th, 8th and 10th floors as arches in the same plane as the piers, creating three tiers of multistoried arcades in a vertical sequence of Base:1:3:3:2.
 (The inverse could also be said: he recessed the spandrels in floors 3, 4, 6, 7 and 9 to allow the piers to read as continuous for three stories).
 The multistoried groupings were reinforced by the placement of the only ornament, the building’s anchorheads, at the same floors at where the arcades were located.
 Had Root eliminated the continuous horizontal banding except to reinforce the multistoried layers, as he had done with the Grannis Block, the Montauk’s elevations would have more successfully resolved the struggle between the two languages, although the 1:3:3:2 sequence would still have appeared random.
 As was the case with his ambivalence in the double arches in upper layer of the Grannis Block, Root’s inexperience had led to the lack of repose in the Montauk’s elevation.

 Even though the Montauk’s Monroe Street elevation was as long as the Grannis’ street front, the Montauk had nine piers to the Grannis’ six.
 The proportion of glass to brick in the newer building was drastically reduced, imparting to it a sense of what a true, red brick box would look like.
 This extremely conservative design may have been dictated by Brooks’ overconcern for the structural stability of such an experimental building, or by his appreciation of economics that understood that plate glass was more expensive than brick.
 Nonetheless, there was not much for Root to do compositionally with such elementary concerns.
 Although he correctly ended the arcades at both corners with a heavier pier, that also tended to frame the elevation, he was forced to locate the entry and its projected, central bay off-center.
-More likely than not, this was caused by the offset location of the elevator to the west wall and the tightness of the plan.
+This was simply the result of the width of the site: after having wrapped the front and alley with the single-loaded corridor scheme, there was not enough dimension of the party wall side to locate the entry on axis; it had to be located one bay off-center.
 The asymmetrical placement of the entrance’s triumphal arch only compounded the uneasiness in the elevation’s design.
 Although profitable from its start, the Montauk Block as Chicago’s first skyscraper, in comparison to its older siblings in New York, was an ugly little duckling.
 (Monroe related one lesson Root took away from the Montauk: as one looked up, perspective made the walls look as if they were leaning out, over the base.
 In future tall buildings, Root tried to reduce the thickness of the walls from the lotlines by an inch or two wherever possible as the building rose from its base.
 This might explain his reluctance to completely eliminate the horizontal stringcourses from the elevations in his future designs, for these would naturally hide such a reduction in the wall’s thickness at that point.)

 The nature of the construction of the exterior walls was very conservative, again when compared to the Grannis, or for that matter, the Shillito/Leiter Buildings’ triple window motif.
 Root placed only a single, double-hung window between each brick pier.
 Curiously, every window was topped with a segmental brick arch; there were no flat-headed windows.
 This speaks to the possibility that no iron was used as a lintel in the project.
 Two reasons come to mind: first, iron would have been more expensive, and second, the masonry arches would have tended to tie the brick piers into a 130’ tall monolithic brick box with holes rather than individual masonry piers standing by themselves, a bow to the perceived need for stronger structural resistance in such a tall building?
 If so, this was a perfect example of “boxed” construction, i.e., a masonry box within which was erected an iron skeleton frame.